Careers360 Logo

 Answer:

-Mean and standard deviation of 100 observations were found to be 40 and 10, respectively.
+The mean and standard deviation of 100 observations were found to be 40 and 10, respectively.

-If at the time of calculation two observations were wrongly taken as 30 and 70 in place of 3 and 27
+If at the time of calculation, two observations were wrongly taken as 30 and 70 in place of 3 and 27

 respectively.